Overview

 Evaluation

-In order to receive credit for COMP 610, you must achieve a cumulative course grade of "B-" (70 percent) or better, and must achieve an average grade of at least 60 percent on the assignments.
-Your cumulative course grade will be based on the following assessment.
+To receive credit for COMP 610, you must achieve a course composite grade of at least B– (70 percent) and an average grade of at least 60 percent on the assignments.

 Activity | Weight |